unccd/Prais4-reporting-manual/SO5.md

 Under Tier 2, the template provides a summary table with quantitative aggregated data.
 The table shows total amounts of international (public and private) resources provided, international (public and private) resources received, and domestic (public and private) resources spent (expenditures and investments) for the transfer of DLDD-technology for each year of the reporting period.
 All amounts relate to actual amounts of funds that have been paid or received during a given year.
 As no default data are provided for SO5-4, aggregate amounts shown are related to those activities which have been indicated by the Party as relevant to technology transfer in the Excel spreadsheets for SO5-1, SO5-2 and SO5-3.

-The SO5-4 data is compiled automatically from the tables SO5-1 to SO5-3 by aggregating information from rows that have "yes" on the “technology transfer” column.
+The SO5-4 summary table is compiled automatically from the tables SO5-1 to SO5-3 by aggregating information from rows that have "yes" on the “technology transfer” column.
 Any changes in the SO5-1 to SO5-3 excel files will trigger also a recalculation for SO5-4.

 #### Step 4: Offering general comments